Martin Luther King Jr.: Nonviolence

-Veteran African-American civil rights activist Bayard Rustin was King's first regular advisor on nonviolence.
+African-American civil rights activist Bayard Rustin was King's first regular advisor on nonviolence.
 King was also advised by the white activists Harris Wofford and Glenn Smiley.
 Rustin and Smiley came from the Christian pacifist tradition, and Wofford and Rustin both studied Mahatma Gandhi's teachings.
 Rustin had applied nonviolence with the Journey of Reconciliation campaign in the 1940s, and Wofford had been promoting Gandhism to Southern blacks since the early 1950s.

-King had initially known little about Gandhi and rarely used the term "nonviolence" during his early years of activism in the early 1950s.
-King initially believed in and practiced self-defense, even obtaining guns in his household as a means of defense against possible attackers.
-The pacifists guided King by showing him the alternative of nonviolent resistance, arguing that this would be a better means to accomplish his goals of civil rights than self-defense.
+King initially knew little about Gandhi and rarely used the term "nonviolence" during his early activism.
+King initially believed in and practiced self-defense, even obtaining guns to defend against possible attackers.
+The pacifists showed him the alternative of nonviolent resistance, arguing that this would be a better means to accomplish his goals.
 King then vowed to no longer personally use arms.

-In the aftermath of the boycott, King wrote Stride Toward Freedom, which included the chapter Pilgrimage to Nonviolence.
-King outlined his understanding of nonviolence, which seeks to win an opponent to friendship, rather than to humiliate or defeat him.
+In a chapter of Stride Toward Freedom, King outlined his understanding of nonviolence, which seeks to win an opponent to friendship, rather than to humiliate or defeat him.
 The chapter draws from an address by Wofford, with Rustin and Stanley Levison also providing guidance and ghostwriting.

 King was inspired by Gandhi and his success with nonviolent activism, and as a theology student, King described Gandhi as being one of the "individuals who greatly reveal the working of the Spirit of God".
 King had "for a long time ... wanted to take a trip to India."
-With assistance from Harris Wofford, the American Friends Service Committee, and other supporters, he was able to fund the journey in April 1959.
-The trip to India affected King, deepening his understanding of nonviolent resistance and his commitment to America's struggle for civil rights.
+With assistance from Harris Wofford, the American Friends Service Committee, and other supporters, he was able to fund the journey in February 1959.
+The trip deepened his understanding of nonviolent resistance and his commitment to America's struggle for civil rights.
 In a radio address made during his final evening in India, King reflected, "Since being in India, I am more convinced than ever before that the method of nonviolent resistance is the most potent weapon available to oppressed people in their struggle for justice and human dignity."